3VL: Using Trees to Improve Vision-Language Models' Interpretability: Background

 Another line of work focuses on `explainability by design' pointing to some flaws \cite{adebayo2018sanity,yang2019benchmarking,Kindermans2022Unreliability,shah2021input,slack2020fooling,rudin2019stop,koh2020concept,subramanya2019fooling} in existing solutions for neural networks that are already trained.
-Instead, it is suggested to incorporate interpretable features in the model's structure.
+For example, \cite{adebayo2018sanity} shows that some saliency methods are independent of the model parameters and training data and thus cannot explain the failures of the models.
+Instead, it is suggested that interpretable features are incorporated into the structure of the model.
 One approach generates a set of linear transformations that are applied to the input \cite{bohle2021convolutional}.
 Another strategy encourages the network to make decisions that are locally linear \cite{alvarez2018towards}.
 This linearity makes the decision more interpretable.
 Another method \cite{Chattopadhyay2023Interpretable} generates a sequence of queries and makes a decision based on them.
 In \cite{chattopadhyay2023variational} a variational model is used to optimize the queries usage.
 An alternative approach is to learn interpretable semantic concepts from the data and then make a decision based on them \cite{yeh2020completeness,donnelly2022deformable,nauta2021neural,sarkar2022framework,lindner2023tracr}.
 A similar technique teaches the network to output also a `why' concept in addition to its decision \cite{Chengzhi2023Doubly}.
-Another work has incorporated a star model into network learning to get a relationship between locations in the query image and the decision of the network \cite{karlinsky2021starnet}.
+StarNet~\cite{karlinsky2021starnet} incorporates a star model into network learning to get a relationship between locations in the query image and the decision of the network.
+The back projection generates decision evidence heatmaps, effectively explaining the model’s decision.
+Our work differs from the above by incorporating both compelling visualizations of model decisions using HilaCAM and explainability by design using a fine-grained captions tree.